RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-workloads.md

 ~~~

-Open a debug pod:

-This will open a debug pod:
+Open a debug pod on the node in question, yours may be a different node, adjust to suit your environment:

 ```execute-1